 The University has developed policies and procedures regarding the provision of food services in alignment with State and CDC guidelines.
 Parkhurst, the University's dining services vendor, is working collaboratively with UNE professional staff to provide safe access to meals and snacks for students and employees in the main dining facilities and via the various satellite retail locations on both campuses.
-Parkhurst will also provide meals to students in quarantine on campus, should that become needed.
+Parkhurst is also responsibile for providing meals to any students in quarantine on campus.